stiemannkj1/WEB-INF_lib-bean-scanner/README.md

 	javax.enterprise.context.ApplicationScoped,\
 	javax.enterprise.context.ConversationScoped,\
 	javax.enterprise.context.Dependent,\
-	javax.enterprise.context.NormalScope,\
 	javax.enterprise.context.RequestScoped,\
 	javax.enterprise.context.SessionScoped,\
 	javax.inject.Named
-#	Any custom scopes that were annotated with @NormalScope are also scanned for.
+#	Any custom scopes that are annotated with @NormalScope are also scanned for.
 ```